-And, because our professional judgement is no longer trusted, we also have to meet onerous requirements for evidence to prove that learning has taken place.
+And, because our professional judgement is no longer trusted, we also have to meet onerous requirements for evidence to prove that we are doing our jobs - in addition to doing them in the first place.

 The direct result of these changes since I qualified as a teacher, is to significantly increase the workload necessary to do an acceptable job.

 Many teachers effectively now have two full time jobs.

 The first is teaching our students - the second is proving to overbearing management that we are doing the first.